 In 1976, the General Assembly enacted public act 76-302 that prohibited a legislative commissioner engaging in certain activities that would conflict with his official duties and authorized the legislative management committee to fill any vacancy in the position of legislative commissioner that arises in the interim between legislative sessions until the next session of the general assembly.

-In 1978, in order to allow individual legislators to have their own offices, or at least cubicles, in the Capitol, the Legislative Commissioners' Office which had been physically located on the first floor of the Capitol, moved across the street to the second floor of a state building at 18-20 Trinity Street.
+In 1978, the Legislative Commissioners' Office which was once located on the first floor of the Capitol, moved across the street to the second floor of the state building at 18-20 Trinity Street.

 In 1988, with the opening of the newly constructed Legislative Office Building, the Legislative Commissioners' Office moved back across the street and into space on the fifth floor of what would become popularly known as the LOB.